Subject Leader: Mrs Hagger

 In the classroom, reading is taught daily in the form of "guided reading" sessions, where the children are taught specific reading skills and are given the opportunity to apply them to their independent work.

-Children read regularly within the daily English lesson as well as receive opportunities to read in all curriculum areas.
+Children read regularly within the daily English lesson as well as receiving opportunities to read in all curriculum areas.

 We value the culture of reading and listening to stories and aim to read to the children daily across the school.
 We also encourage children to read a variety of books while in school and the Hatch Warren 100 is a list of 100 books that we suggest children might enjoy reading - details are found below.

 Children write in all subjects to record their thoughts and ideas as well as to produce extended pieces of writing.
 When writing, children are encouraged to develop their ideas and experiment with language and writing styles.
 We really value the content of the writing rather than simply the presentation or technical accuracy.
 In order to become a competent writers, children need to be able manipulate all their skills and take control over their writing and ideas.